 Bohemia and Moravia - 1942.
 These stamps "commemorate" three years of German occupation of the territory.
-Some things are more worth celebrating than others.

 Previous Danzig stamp (a previously autonomous city in what is now northwest Poland) with an overprint of the new denomination (12pfennig) and of course, the "Deutsches Reich" to make fully clear who is ruling whom.